DynaLife: Dynacare in Alberta, Canada

 According to a January 27, 2022 Alberta Health Services news release, as of July 1, the private company, DynaLIFE Medical Labs, will expand their community laboratory services across the province.
 By June 29, 2020, when Alberta Health Services announced their intentions to privatize community lab services, many of these labs were run by a wholly owned AHS public subsidiary, Alberta Precision Laboratories (APL).
 The president of the Health Sciences Association of Alberta (HSAA)—representing 6,000 laboratory technicians across Alberta—raised concerns about job loss.
 According to the December 31, 2019 Ernst & Young commissioned report—"Alberta Health Services Performance Review", there were 210 sites across Alberta conducting 81 million tests, and employing 3,819 full-time workers with an annual operating budget of $800 million.
 Of these sites, 174 were run by the APL, and 36 were operated by the private provider, DynaLife.
 Friends of Medicare expressed concern about the AHS contract with the private, for-profit DynaLife, replacing the public community medical laboratory services.
 The organization is concerned about the UCP government's privatization of the public health care system; with this most recent change expanding on similar privatization in "laundry services, surgical services, our continuing care system, EMS services, and others".
 DynaLife's 5-year contract with AHS was to end in March 2022.
 It has been agreed to by a previous Progressive Conservative government after DynaLIFE appealed AHS's contractual arrangement for provision of lab services with Sonic Healthcare, an Australian company.
 Sonic would have provided these services in Edmonton and northern Alberta starting in October 2014, but the contract was cancelled through DynaLIFE's successful appeal.

-By 2002, Dynacare, just before LabCorp's takeover, had become the largest central clinical laboratory in western Canada, with a revenue in 2001 of $402.4-million and a profit of $11.7-million.
+The provincial government announced on December 5, 2022 that the public Alberta Precision Laboratories (APL) was going to be replaced by the private, for-profit Dynalife in providing community lab services in Alberta's large municipalities.
+By early January 2023, wait times had increased for blood tests that used to be routine and rapid.
+A University of Calgary assistant professor in health law questioned Dynalife's cut backs on "staffing or hours".